History of swimwear: 1960s

 In 1964 designer Rudi Gernreich conceived and produced the monokini, a revolutionary and controversial design included a bottom that "extended from the midriff to the upper thigh" and was "held up by shoestring laces that make a halter around the neck."

+The Sports Illustrated Swimsuit Issue was invented by Sports Illustrated editor Andre Laguerre in 1964.
+He asked fashion reporter Jule Campbell to go on a shoot to fill space, including the cover, with a beautiful model.
+The first issue, released in 1964, entailed a cover featuring Babette March and a five-page layout.
+It is credited with making the bikini a legitimate piece of apparel.
+Since then, the Swimsuit Issue has become the biggest selling issue of the magazine, and a major cross-over publication for the fashion and modeling worlds as well.

 1970s

 In the 1970s Speedo added elastane to their swimsuits that improved their elasticity, durability and reduced water drag – 21 out of 22 records at the 1972 Olympics were broken using nylon/elastane suits.

 At the same Olympics, East German swimmers adopted suits that were tightly following the body shape, the so-called "skinsuits".
 They were initially made of cotton and became virtually transparent when wet.
 The revealing shape and transparency caused outrage among US swimmers; meanwhile, at the 1973 World Aquatics Championships, East German women won 10 of 14 events and set seven world records.
 Those championships became the turning point for the world to adopt the skinsuit, modified with novel synthetic materials, as a standard competitive swimwear.